maiahalle/DS105-Project/README.md

 Maia created the code to collect the Twitter dataset showing the 50 most common used words per twitter handles.
 She also wrote the Index, Motivation, Data Collection, and Citations sections of the README.md.

 **Amara:**
+*Amara analysed the data, transforming it into multiple more easily useable dataframes.
+She then created some more easily interpretable bar graphs and wordclouds.
+She interpreted the data and drew conclusions based on our observations.*

 **Sarmad:**
 Sarmad created, edited and formatted the web-page.
 He wrote the Executive Summary and Key Questions sections of the README.md.
 He also fact-checked and cited all of the substantive claims made about the Democrats and Republicans throughout the README.md and created the Bibliography below.
 Lastly, he copy-edited the entire README.md to ensure cohesiveness.